iancl/hackerNewsFeedReact/README.md

 'src/tools/dataManager.js' and change the value of the MAX_STORIES constant.

+Something else that is interesting is that when it seem to happen in all browsers at the same time.
+Maybe we're violating a transaction limit per minute?

 ### Bug #2
 I can't seem to be able to unescape the comments.
 I already tried what is mentioned on this link: https://reactjs.org/docs/dom-elements.html and